 Collection of Swiss Law Sources online

-Since 1898 the Law Sources Foundation of the Swiss Lawyers Society edits a collection of law sources which had been created on Swiss territory up to 1798, the Collection of Swiss Law Sources.
-The Collection contains material from the early middle ages until early modern times (1798).
-Over 130 volumes, or more than 70’000 pages of source material and comments from all language regions of Switzerland have been published so far.
+Since 1898 the Law Sources Foundation of the Swiss Lawyers Society edits a collection of law sources which had been created on Swiss territory, the Collection of Swiss Law Sources.
+The Collection contains materials from the early Middle Ages until early modern times (1798).

 There are the following ways to access the Collection:

-- Via the search in the tables of contents (digitised volumes)
+- Search in the tables of entries (digitised volumes)

 In the TEI documents and the new volumes persons, places, organisations, families, lemmata and keywords are tagged and can by searched by means of the databases of historical names, places and lemma.